freeminer/freeminer/doc/lua_api.md

                 `"default"` uses the classic Minetest sun and moon tinting.
                 Will use tonemaps, if set to `"default"`. (default: `"default"`)
         * `fog`: A table with following optional fields:
-            * `fog_distance`: integer, set an upper bound the client's viewing_range (inluding range_all).
+            * `fog_distance`: integer, set an upper bound for the client's viewing_range.
-               By default, fog_distance is controlled by the client's viewing_range, and this field is not set.
-               Any value >= 0 sets the desired upper bound for the client's viewing_range and disables range_all.
+               Any value >= 0 sets the desired upper bound for viewing_range, disables range_all and prevents disabling fog (F3 key by default).
-               Any value < 0, resets the behavior to being client-controlled.
+               Any value < 0 resets the behavior to being client-controlled.
                (default: -1)
             * `fog_start`: float, override the client's fog_start.
                Fraction of the visible distance at which fog starts to be rendered.
-               By default, fog_start is controlled by the client's `fog_start` setting, and this field is not set.
                Any value between [0.0, 0.99] set the fog_start as a fraction of the viewing_range.
                Any value < 0, resets the behavior to being client-controlled.
                (default: -1)
+            * `fog_color`: ColorSpec, override the color of the fog.
+               Unlike `base_color` above this will apply regardless of the skybox type.
+               (default: `"#00000000"`, which means no override)
 * `set_sky(base_color, type, {texture names}, clouds)`
     * Deprecated.
 Use `set_sky(sky_parameters)`
     * `base_color`: ColorSpec, defaults to white